JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ### Proxy
 Proxies act as an intermediary server between the client and the firewall, and sends out data on thier behalf.

-The advantages of a proxy:
+They provide additional security by:
-- **provides anonymity** because the client IP address cannot be directly seen
+- **providing anonymity** because the client IP address cannot be directly seen
-- **speeds up access** because it keeps a cache of frequently visited web pages
+- **speeding up access** because it keeps a cache of frequently visited web pages
-- **reduces web trafic** because it keeps a cache of frequently visited web pages
+- **reducing web trafic** because it keeps a cache of frequently visited web pages
-- **adds web filtering** because administrators for a network can add filters to prevent viewing sensitive content
+- **adding web filtering** because administrators for a network can add filters to prevent viewing sensitive content

 ### Encryption
 Makes sure data sent is unreadable if intercepted.
 Encrypted and decrypted using keys and is using symmetrical or asymmetrical.
 Wireless security encrypts using either WEP, WPA, or WPA2.